galaxyproject/admin-training/sessions/03-production-basics/ex2-postgres.md

 $ sudo -Hu postgres createdb -O galaxy galaxy
 ```

-We've created a new database with the name `galaxy`.
+We have created a new database with the name `galaxy`.

 ## Section 3 - Configure Galaxy